yixinglin/sobot-rimulator/readme.md

 ## Configuration

 The simulator can be configured by a variety of parameters.
 The default configuration file is [config.yaml](config.yaml) where all parameters are documented.
-This file includes the EKF Slam, FastSlam, Graph based Slam, Occupancy mapping and A* path planning that can be enabled or disabled.
+This file includes the EKF Slam, FastSlam, Graph based Slam, Occupancy gird mapping and A* path planning that can be enabled or disabled.
 The configuration file [config_ekf_fastslam.yaml](config_ekf_fastslam.yaml) includes an extension performing completely identical to the [sobot rimulator](https://collaborating.tuhh.de/cva9931/sobot-rimulator) of Michael Dobler.
 The configuration file [original_config.yaml](original_config.yaml) does not include any of the extensions made and performs completely identical to the original sobot rimulator.